-A lot of parents have problems keeping their baby's hearing aids in place.
+A lot of parents have problems keeping their baby's hearing devices in place.
 There is not one solution that will work for everyone.
 Try different options to see what works best for your baby.
+Many of the approaches shared below have technology-specific options or will work with different hearing technology (hearing aids, cochlear implants, FM/Remote Microphone systems, bone anchored devices).
+Ask your audiologist for assistance in selecting what might work best for your child and your situation.

 Toupee or wig tape can help hold the hearing aids in place behind the baby's ears.
 Special roll-on adhesives can also be used on the side of the hearing aid to help it stick to the skin behind the ear.